 Optional Extra Credit: earn up to three points to be added to the final grade.
 Details are in Blackboard.
 Grade Reports: Click on the My Grades link in the Course Tools menu to view your scores and current grade.
 I recommend you do this weekly throughout the semester so you are always aware of your grade status.

-Late Work: I DO NOT ACCEPT LATE WORK
+Late Work: / DO NOT ACCEPT LATE WORK

-You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
-Do not wait until the night before to complete weekly assignments.

-- Have alternate computer locations already lined up to use in case you have trouble with your own computer.
-Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 9:00 AM deadline each Monday (or Tuesday if designated). - Pretend that the weekly deadline is Sunday at midnight instead of Monday morning. - You may make up a major assignment (essay/exam) only if you have contacted me prior to the deadline and do have a dire circumstance, such as a death in the family.
+- You do not receive credit for a late assignment, nor should you ask to take a quiz or exam or submit a paper after the deadline because you have had or do have computer problems.
+Do not wait until the night before to complete weekly assignments. - Have alternate computer locations already lined up to use in case you have trouble with your own computer.
+Our Blackboard course is set up to prevent submission of late assignments, so be sure you complete and submit assignments before the 9:00 AM deadline each Monday (or Tuesday if designated). - You may make up a major assignment (essay/exam) only if you have contacted me prior to the deadline and do have a dire circumstance, such as a death in the family.
 But keep in mind that you normally have at least a week or more within to complete assignments.
-Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early.
+Plan ahead; if you have to be out of town or at work right when assignments are due, finish them early. - However, there are always exceptions to every rule.
+If you feel like you have a good case as to why your paper will be late, please come talk to me.
+It is possible that I will grant you and extension.